-A former defensive graduate assistant for Northwestern under Randy Walker, Matt MacPherson is entering his eighth season as the Wildcats' running backs coach and his third as the program's recruiting coordinator.
+A former defensive graduate assistant for Northwestern under Randy Walker, Matt MacPherson is entering his ninth season as the Wildcats' running backs coach and his fourth as the program's recruiting coordinator.

 MacPherson oversaw a unit that keyed Northwestern's 10-win season in 2012, as converted wideout Venric Mark found a home at running back and exploded on the scene to become NU's first 1,000-yard rusher since 2006.
 Mark recorded the sixth-best single-season rushing total in school history (1,366 yards), scored 12 rushing touchdowns and topped 100 yards rushing in a game eight times, en route to being named a consensus second-team All-Big Ten performer and a finalist for the coveted Doak Walker Award.

 MacPherson combined Mark's dynamism with the hard-nosed running styles of Mike Trumpy and Tyris Jones to help the Wildcats rank fourth in the Big Ten in rushing yards per game (225.5) and come within 70 yards of matching the program's single-season record for team rushing yards.

 MacPherson's first season as the running backs coach also notched him his first 1,000-yard rusher in Tyrell Sutton.
 Sutton followed his record-breaking freshman campaign with a 5.3 yard per carry average in 2006.
 He finished with 1,000 yards on 189 attempts and also caught 40 passes (261 yards) out of the backfield.

 In 2007, Sutton was named an honorable mention All-Big Ten selection by the coaches despite missing five-plus games with an ankle injury.
 In Sutton's absence, both Omar Conteh and Brandon Roberson recorded 100-yard rushing games.